AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 children's book illustration, matching art style

-1. Write your story (5–10 sentences for ages 3–6)
+1. Write your story (5–10 sentences for ages 3–6, 12–18 sentences for ages 6–9)

-2. Break into 14 scene descriptions
+2. Break the story into 14 scene descriptions, one per spread

-3. Write your Character Bible(s)
+3. Write your Character Bible(s) — main character + 2–3 supporting cast

-1. Generate all 14 scene illustrations (3 versions each)
+1. Generate all 14 scene illustrations (3 versions each, 42 total)

-2. Select best versions
+2. Select best version for each spread

-3. Note any inconsistencies for touch-up
+3. Note any character-consistency drift for Day 3 touch-up

-2. Import into Canva for layout + text
+2. Import into Canva for layout + text overlay

-3. Export at KDP specs (full-bleed or standard trim sizes)
+3. Export at KDP specs (full-bleed 8.5×8.5" or 8×10" trim)

 Mistake Fix